STEP BY STEP: STARTING YOUR OWN

 Produce Organizer: The challenges are identifying drop-off sites for donations; locating people to help with collections; setting up procedures to record and report donations; locating other sources of produce if donations are slow.

 Events Organizer: The first job is fixing a date and site for the kick-off and harvest and producing starter kits.
-These can include a Plant a Row • Grow a Row brochure specific to your community (a template is provided for customizing on our website), row markers and modest freebies potentially donated by local garden groups and suppliers - such as a seed packet, a seedling for planting.
+These can include a Plant • Grow • Share a Row brochure specific to your community, row markers and modest freebies potentially donated by local garden groups and suppliers - such as a seed packet, a seedling for planting.

 STEP 3: Communicate All Season Long

-Publicist: The challenge is keeping the Plant a Row • Grow a Row campaign before the public from pre-launch to harvest party.
+Publicist: The challenge is keeping the Plant • Grow • Share a Row campaign before the public from pre-launch to harvest party.
 It means enlisting media contacts and feeding them news breaks and potential stories all season long.

 The first task is to announce the campaign to your contacts as soon as you know the kick-off day and site.
 To build attendance for the kick-off, ask them to publish the news and update with mentions of gardeners and garden groups joining the campaign as well as news of the public service announcements.
 Use your creativity in creating positive events and messages of encouragement and involvement!